Best EOR Providers in the Philippines (Top Companies Compared — 2026 Guide)

 How should I choose a PH EOR in minutes (executive checklist)?

-3. Onboarding SLA?
-Contracts, pre-employment, payroll cutoffs—typ.
-2–10 days with complete docs.
+3. Onboarding SLA: Contracts, pre-employment, payroll cutoffs—typically 2–10 days with complete docs.

 Evidence pack (on request)